0mp/mpds-orange/README.md

 - CPU Utilization (to do, probably available via Kubernetes API's)
 - Memory Usage (to do, probably avialable via Kubernetes API's)

-The following metrics were considered in the past, but are no not too imporarnt at the moment.

-- Records per second (potentially `flink_taskmanager_job_task_numRecordsIn` in Prometheus)

 In order to obtain those metrics from Prometheus, it is necessary to send a POST request to the `/api/v1/query` endpoint.
 Here's an example using curl:

 ```